 “And you shall love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.”

 Our maturity in Christ is where our understanding, affections, and obedience align.
 Empty-hearted obedience is a lifeless ritual.
 Empty-headed love is infatuation.
 The Bible says that without works your faith is dead and obedience is the proof of your love.
-It’s obvious God wants your head, hand and heart and maturity comes when all three are working together.
+It’s obvious God wants your head, hand and heart.
+Maturity comes when all three are working together.

-It’s a good idea to try to find Head/Hand/Heart tendencies in yourself, the people around you, your church and your culture and then ask yourself how will they affect your disciple making efforts?
+It’s a good idea to try to find Head/Hand/Heart tendencies in yourself, the people around you, your church and your culture and then ask yourself how they affect your approach to growing spiritually.